-This Technical Addendum (TA) addresses the 256 Input by 256 Output (256X256) Routing Switcher (256CX) built by PESA Switching Systems, Inc., and how it differs from a "standard" Generation I (CH Series) product.
-It is assumed that the user has access to PESA Technical Manual 81-9059-0570-0, Rev. A entitled Cheetah Series Video Matrix Switchers.
+This Technical Addendum (TA) addresses the 256 Input by 256 Output Fully Redundant (256X256R) Routing Switcher built by PESA Switching Systems, Inc., and how it differs from a "standard" Cheetah Generation I (CH Series) product.
+It is assumed that the user has access to PESA Technical Manual 81-9059-0570-0, Rev. A, entitled Cheetah Series Video Matrix Switchers.
 It is also assumed that the user has a good understanding of the structure of a routing switcher and the top-level function of the various Circuit Card Assemblies (CCAs) and other modules used in the frame.
-With the exception of the 128X128 Matrix CCA, the hardware and components introduced and discussed in the Technical Manual apply to the 256CX switcher.
-The 256X256 switcher is built using a Cheetah Generation I 256CH frame, but incorporates the latest generation 128X128 Matrix Circuit Card Assembly (CCA).
+With the exception of the 144X144 Matrix CCA, the hardware and components introduced and discussed in the Technical Manual apply to the 256CX switcher.
+The 256X256R switcher is built using a Cheetah Generation I 256X, 18 RU frame, but incorporates the latest generation 144X144 Matrix Circuit Card Assembly (CCA).
+Note however, in the 256X256R switcher, 128 input and 128 output channels of the 144X144 Matrix are used.
 For the user who may be unfamiliar with the previous generation Cheetah Series, a brief background of the Generation I product and the differences this router introduces are presented in the following paragraphs.

 Cheetah CH Series Routing Switcher Frames, currently referred to as Generation I Frames, offer a great deal of versatility and flexibility due to the modular concept of the component backplanes used to configure a system.
-When a Generation 1 Routing Switcher is built, a chassis frame of the proper size to accommodate the required number of CCAs, modules and other system components is fitted with backplane assemblies that interface the Input and Output CCAs (mounted through the rear of the switcher frame) with the Matrix CCAs, Power and Control components located internal to the switcher frame.
+When a Generation 1 Routing Switcher is built, a chassis frame of the proper size to accommodate the required number of CCAs, Modules and other system components is fitted with backplane assemblies that interface the Input and Output CCAs (mounted through the rear of the switcher frame) with the Matrix CCAs, Power and Control components located internal to the switcher frame.
 Likewise, the Matrix CCAs and other internal components attach to dedicated backplanes for power and signal distribution.
 The various types of backplanes (I/O and Matrix) used to configure a system are interconnected.
 Each backplane, and its associated CCA(s) or module(s), may be loosely thought of as a "building block" for a particular switcher configuration.
 A series of DIP switches and rotary switches on the various backplanes are factory set to assign the "personality" to each of the system components.
 This scheme of assigning identification to the backplane and interface ports allows full interchangeability between like CCAs in the system.

 Of particular interest to this TA is the Matrix CCA and its associated backplane.
 Cheetah Generation I Series switchers are built around a 64X64 Matrix CCA that provides an array of 64 inputs and 64 outputs available on each card.
-With the exception of the Generation I 64X (64X64) Switcher, all other Generation I frames in the CH Series use a 128 input by 128 output Matrix Backplane with the I/O capacity derived from four 64X64 Matrix CCAs.
+With the exception of the Generation I 64X (64X64) Switcher, all other Generation I frames in the CH Series use a 128 input by 128 output Matrix Backplane that supports and provides interface functions to four 64X64 Matrix CCAs.
 This backplane is referred to as the 128 Backplane.
+For purposes of this discussion, think of the backplane and its associated matrix CCAs as a modular unit providing 128 input channels and 128 output channels.